 Any deviation from instructions or procedures should be avoided as far as possible.
 If a deviation occurs, it should be approved in writing by a competent person, with the involvement of the Quality Control Department when appropriate.

-Access to production premises should be restricted to authorised personnel.
+Access to production premises should be restricted to authorized personnel.

 Normally, the production of non-medicinal products should be avoided in areas and with the equipment destined for the production of medicinal products.